Best Free Website Monitoring Tools: 7 Options Compared for 2026

 • Check interval: 5 minutes

-• Monitor types: HTTP(S), ping, port, keyword, DNS, cron job
+• Monitor types: HTTP(S), ping, port, keyword, API, UDP, multi-location, slow response, DNS, SSL, and domain expiration

 What Makes It Good

 50 monitors is generous.
 If you need free URL monitoring across a lot of sites and do not need fast alerts, UptimeRobot's free plan covers a wide surface area.
-The platform also supports a variety of monitor types beyond basic HTTP checks, including keyword monitoring, DNS, and port checks.
+As of 2025/2026 the free tier also supports a wide range of monitor types beyond basic HTTP checks, including keyword, API, UDP, multi-location, DNS, and SSL monitoring.

 The Catch

 The free plan is restricted to personal, non-commercial use.
-Since October 2024, UptimeRobot requires commercial users to upgrade to the $7/month Pro plan.
+Since October 2024, UptimeRobot requires commercial users to upgrade to the Solo plan at $9/month annually ($10/month monthly).
 If you are using it to monitor a business website, a client project, or anything that generates revenue, you are violating their terms.
 Open-source projects, educational institutions, and nonprofits are exempt, but everyone else needs to pay.
 This is a major reason people are looking for UptimeRobot alternatives in 2026.

 Best for: